SDRausty/TermuxArch/README.md

 See https://TermuxArch.github.io/docsTermuxArch/startingArch for options how to start the Arch Linux container `startarch` on device.

 This repository uses submodules.
-To get all the pieces of this repository run after cloning in the root directory of this repository:
+To get all the pieces of this repository run the following code after cloning in the root directory of this repository:

 ```
 git submodule update --init --recursive